m3tros/MetrosCrypt/README.md

 ## Description
 MetrosCrypt is for file encryption/decryption based on the <a href="https://pypi.org/project/cryptocode/">cryptocode</a> algorithm.<br>
 It is written in <a href="https://python.org">Python</a> <a href="https://www.python.org/downloads/release/python-3104/">3.10.4</a> with the <a href="https://pypi.org/project/PyQt5/">PyQt5</a> graphics library.<br>
-The program is distributed in forms as an open source python file and an executable file for Linux and Windows.<br>
+The program is distributed in forms as an open source python file.<br>
 <p align="center">
   <img src="https://user-images.githubusercontent.com/107058068/174428533-86632a84-3765-4cdb-8bd4-cf984460dd23.png" alt="MetrosCrypt">
 </p>
-In executable files, the program is exclusively in English with a dark theme without the possibility of changing settings.
-When you hover over a program element, a hint will be displayed that this element should contain.

 ## Other versions of the program
 - <a href="https://github.com/John-MetrosSoftware/MetrosCrypt">MetrosCrypt</a> (Current)